datalad-handbook/book/docs/usecases/external_collaboration.rst

 How to do this will depend on your data, and not always will this be easy.
 While it may be easy to generate good-enough artificial tabular data [#f5]_, it can be near impossible for more complex, multidimensional data.
 In the latter cases, it may be easier to add example files that follow the naming scheme of the dataset but are fine to share openly (e.g., public data, phantom/test data, ...).
-Let's take a look how some of these options could look in practice.
+Let's take a look at how some of these options could look in practice.
 For this, we will first clone the dataset and get the relevant files:

 .. runrecord:: _examples/remote-analysis-111